 There are over 20 different enemies within the game as well as 15 different weapons to choose from.
 It also boasts over forty or so hours of play and contains over 120 minutes of FMV footage.
 Many of the actors, as was typical for productions like this, were often filmed against a blank stage with the details added in later.
 In the case of this game, a 'blue screen' technique was used via SFX house, Bright Light.

-You play as Adam Randall, a young man whose estranged father, a parish priest, has recently died.
+Players control Adam Randall, a young man whose estranged father, a parish priest, has recently died.
 However, a mysterious priest named Elias Camber meets with Adam and gives him a package that he claims his father had wanted him to have.
 Upon opening it, Adam discovers the broken remains of what seem to be clay medallions.
 He does a little more digging on the circumstances of his father's death and finds little else, other than that Elias Camber isn't really a priest since no one at St. Michael's seems to have heard about him.
 Determined to find out what is going on and to shed some light on what is happening, he journeys to the Cornish village of Hellston and to a mysterious house on its outskirts.

 He cautiously enters the giant mansion in the hopes of finding clues to his father's mysterious death, but no one seems to be home.
 Worse yet, the doors behind him have sealed themselves keeping him out.
 Strange sigils are burned into certain doors barring him from exploring any further, although not all of them have been locked in this way.
 There is something eerie about the house, but Adam has no choice but to dive into its shadowy halls and find the truth.
 As he explores further and narrowly avoids dying from a fireball trap, it becomes clear that there is far more to Elias Camber than first appears.
 For one thing, there are several paintings within the house that show him in old dress, such as a knight or as a sorceror.